rtfcoimbra/Coimbra-et-al-2023_BMCBiol/README.md

 ## Workflow

-- `workflow.sh`: describes the steps and the context in which the scripts described below were used for processing and analysing the whole-genome sequencing data of giraffe.
+- `workflow.txt`: describes the steps and the context in which the scripts described below were used for processing and analysing the whole-genome sequencing data of giraffe.

 ### Read quality control